 Chicago Media Project (CMP) – is a multifaceted organization that provides support to documentary films and filmmakers.
 Known as an innovator in its field, CMP is at its core a philanthropic community of documentary film lovers who believe in the power of media to bring about social change and move hearts.
 Created by Paula Froehle and Steve Cohen in 2014, CMP uses a unique Community Model of Philanthropy that aggregates generous membership contributions to support impactful films and media organizations through four areas of programming: direct film financing, large-scale community events, exclusive member events and tech & media innovation.
 Since 2015 CMP has granted more than $300,000 to over 15 social impact documentary films through its Impact Grand Fund, which supports early stage funding, filmmaker sustainability and innovation in outreach.

-Michael Faye – GiveDirectly
+Nonprofit Founder: Michael Faye – GiveDirectly

 Michael Faye is the President and co-founder of GiveDirectly, which has been ranked a top international charity by GiveWell, recognized by FastCompany as one of the top 10 most innovative companies in finance, and was said to be “sending shockwaves through the charity sector” by the Guardian.
 GiveDirectly gives cash directly to poor households in Africa via mobile transfers.